Delia Gallagher

 Delia Buckley Gallagher (born March 11, 1970) is an American journalist based in Rome who currently serves as the Senior Editor for Inside the Vatican magazine.
 She formerly served as CNN's Faith and Values Correspondent.
 Gallagher was a long time CNN Vatican Analyst, Vaticanologist, and religious journalist based in New York.
 Prior to joining CNN full time, she lived in Rome for 7 years.
 In Rome, she wrote a weekly column for Zenit News Agency and was a contributing editor for the magazine.
 The History Channel Documentary, "Angels and Demons Decoded" released by A & E Television Networks profiled Gallagher commenting on Dan Brown's bestseller book which was made into a movie.
 Subsequently, Gallagher moderated the Angels and Demons movie press conference film debut in Rome on stage with Tom Hanks, Ron Howard and Dan Brown often speaking in Italian and English.
-She knows Pope Benedict XVI personally and travelled extensively with John Paul II, including his last trip to Poland.
+She knew Pope Benedict XVI personally and travelled extensively with John Paul II, including his last trip to Poland.
 Upon the death of Pope John Paul II, she broadcast and commented for CNN Worldwide covering the unfolding event.